-In order to begin the challenge, we had to decide on an artist so we headed to our local art museum looking for inspiration.
-Luckily, they had a Henry Matisse exhibit going on that Lucy was immediately drawn to!
+Recently Lucy and I headed to our local art museum looking for inspiration for our next art project.
+Luckily, they had a Henri Matisse exhibit going on that Lucy was immediately drawn to!

 We walked around the large gallery taking photographs and commenting on each piece of artwork with Lucy unable to resist making a few echoing sounds in the large room.
 (Admittedly, it was a great room for making echoes.)
 Then we sat on the benches in the center of the gallery.
 Lucy got out her sketchbook, while I browsed the Matisse books the museum had made available.